Dwimpy/42-Logtime-Checker/README.md

 ```

 ### How to use:
-#### The script adds two environment variables with the program uses LOGTIME_CLIENT_ID and LOGTIME_CLIENT_SECRET, if the secret expires you need to refresh it, otherwise type:
+#### The script adds two environment variables that the program uses LOGTIME_CLIENT_ID and LOGTIME_CLIENT_SECRET, if the secret expires you need to refresh it, otherwise type:
 ```bash
 logtime
 ```